At Colorado Academy, we believe Athletics and Physical Education are critical components of the overall education of our students.

 CA’s Upper School athletic teams and athletes have been recognized for their success at the national, state, and league level.
 Many of our students go on to successful careers playing Division I, II, and III sports in college.
 Our success is reflected in the character of our athletes as well as the championships we win.
 An intense work ethic, a “team first” attitude, grit, and accountability are cornerstones of Colorado Academy athletics.

 Bill Hall, Director of Athletics

 Colorado Academy supports some of the finest coaches, most accomplished athletes, and most competitive interscholastic teams in Colorado.
 Athletics partners with other departments and provides balance along with excellence.
 CA's Athletic Department emphasizes preparation and process along with participation, integrity, good sportsmanship, and respect for fellow team members, officials, and opponents.
-Program success in the past 10 years is a reflection of the quality of the student-athletes, the coaching they receive, and their hard work and commitment.

 All Upper School athletes can attend on-campus practices and/or training sessions on a day that may be considered a “home day.”
 Transportation to/from these practices will need to be arranged, as none will be provided.
 Coaches will communicate specific practice times for their teams/program.